 - 2.1 The Council's Internal Audit Service is delivered in accordance with a regulatory framework comprising: - Section 151 of the Local Government Act 1972 which requires every local authority to 'make arrangements for the proper administration of their financial affairs'. - The Accounts and Audit Regulations 2015 require that all local authorities must "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance" - The Public Sector Internal Auditing Standards 2013 (PSIAS), as updated in 2017.
-These standards set out what is meant by 'proper internal audit practices'.
-These are mandatory standards and have replaced the former CIPFA Code of Practice for Internal Audit in Local Government 2006. - The Council has delegated to the Group Director of Finance & Corporate Resources (the Council's Section 151 Officer) day to day responsibility to ensure the provision of a high quality internal audit service.
+These mandatory standards set out what is meant by 'proper internal audit practices'. - The Council has delegated to the Group Director of Finance & Corporate Resources (the Council's Section 151 Officer) day to day responsibility to ensure the provision of a high quality internal audit service.
 The service is therefore required to work to professionally defined standards and in close liaison with the Group Director of Finance & Corporate Resources. - The regulations also require the Council to undertake an annual review of its corporate governance arrangements which includes its internal control systems and publish as part of its final accounts arrangement, an Annual Governance Statement (AGS) that provides assurance with regard to governance arrangements. - 2.2.
-The key elements utilised to meet the statutory requirements are: - - The agreed strategic approach to the provision of audit services in the longer term - The Internal Audit Annual Plan covering specific reviews for a given year
+The key elements utilised to meet the statutory requirements are: - - The agreed strategic approach to the provision of audit services in the longer term - The Internal Audit Annual Plan covering specific reviews for a given year - The incorporation of best practice information/publications produced by relevant professional bodies